seraphimofbrooklyn/seraphimofbrooklyn.github.io/Essays.md

 ---
 layout: home
-permalink: /articles/index.html
+permalink: /Stories/index.html
-title: "Articles"
+title: "Stories"
 tags: [essays, graphic design]
 ---

-A page with a link to my essays.
+A page with a link to my stories.